harvester/docs/docs/settings/storagenetwork/manual.md

 EOF
 ```

-### Step 2: Shutdown All VMs
+### Step 2: Shut Down All VMs

 - Stop all VMs.
-- Check all VMs are off.
+- Check if all VMs are off.
     - `kubectl get -A vmi`
 - You should not see any existing VMI.